Mary and the Witch's Flower: Box office

 According to Box Office Mojo, Mary and the Witch's Flower ultimately grossed $2.4 million in the United States and Canada, and $38.8 million in other territories (including $27.6 million in Japan, $3.8 million in South Korea, $3.2 million in China and $2.6 million in France), for a worldwide total of $42.2 million.
 JPBox-Office reports the film's box office revenue of $41.8 million, while a 2017 list from Motion Picture Producers Association of Japan shows the box-office revenue as ¥32.9 billion (approx. $).

 In Japan, it opened at second place, grossing ¥428 million ($3.9 million) during its opening weekend—more than Yonebayashi's previous film, When Marnie Was There (2014), which grossed ¥378.86 million in its first weekend.

 In the US, it held a special Thursday night preview on 18 January 2018 where it grossed $1.2 million from 573 theaters.
 It then stayed at 161 theaters over the weekend and grossed $329,097, bringing its four-day gross to $1.5 million.

 Critical response

-On review aggregator Rotten Tomatoes, 89% of 90 critics have given the film a positive review, with an average rating of 6.9/10.
-The website's critical consensus reads, "Mary and the Witch's Flower honors its creator's Studio Ghibli roots with a gentle, beautifully animated story whose simplicity is rounded out by its entrancing visuals."
-On Metacritic, the film has a weighted average score of 74 out of 100 based on 26 critics, indicating that the film received "generally favorable reviews".

 Sheila O'Malley of RogerEbert.com gave the film a rating of three stars out of four and stated that "the total lack of inner conflict in Mary might be why Mary and the Witch's Flower—as transportive and entertaining as it is—feels a little slight".
 Moira Macdonald of The Seattle Times noted that although the film "isn't quite a masterpiece" and "the screenplay needs a polish", she concluded that the film is "a joy to look at: a visual adventure, and a continuation of a remarkable legacy".